 (c) Recommendations for formal recognition of national long-term observing stations (75+ years) to be submitted to PR for approval;

-(d) Recognized stations may be awarded with a certificate and a brass plate template, to be provided by the NMHS, for display at the station and/or other appropriate locations and shall be listed in the WMO Observing Systems Capability Analysis and Review tool (OSCAR) (e) The NMHS to publish, and to keep up to date, a dedicated website with the list of nationally-recognized stations and a brochure on long-term observing stations indicating their importance;
+(d) Recognized stations may be awarded with a certificate and a brass plate template, to be provided by the NMHS, for display at the station and/or other appropriate locations and shall be listed in the WMO Observing Systems Capability Analysis and Review tool (OSCAR).
+The PR may submit the list of recognized 75+ years observing stations with supporting documentation to the Secretary-General of WMO for a certificate of acknowledgement.

+Note: The certificate of acknowledgement will be provided upon review and confirmation of the WMO processes followed for recognizing 75+ years observing stations.
+[China]

+(e) The NMHS to publish, and to keep up to date, a dedicated website with the list of nationally-recognized stations and a brochure on long-term observing stations indicating their importance;

 (f) Recognized stations to be re-assessed every ten 10 years.